sinelaw/infernu/README.md

 For more information see [Infernu's Type System](docs/type-system.md).

 Also see the [intro blog post](https://noamlewis.wordpress.com/2015/01/20/introducing-sjs-a-type-inferer-and-checker-for-javascript/) for a short discussion comparing infernu to **other type checkers**.

-## Status: In early development

-Currently (hopefully) finalizing the type system, after which the next big tasks are supporting a large chunk of the standard JS / Web APIs, and support for modules.

 ## Installation